ARMmbed/BLEIntros/Docs/Advanced/Bootloader.md

 In other words, if you need FOTA you must first get the SoftDevice and boot loader, with initialised UICR, onto the device.
 You can use [srec_cat](http://srecord.sourceforge.net/) to combine things and initialise the UICR and boot loader settings.

-##Sources and Build Instructions for the Boot Loader
+##Sources and build instructions for the boot loader

 The [sources](https://github.com/mbedmicro/dfu-bootloader) are available publicly on GitHub.
 They are derived from Nordic's SDK V6.1.0 with very minor modifications.
 The boot loader cannot yet be built using the online toolchain on mbed.org because unlike regular mbed applications it needs to be located at a non-standard starting address at the upper end of the internal flash.
 Boot loader builds can be accomplished using a separate offline build system based on CMake.